 Awhile back, we took my Rhodesian Ridgeback, to the veterinarian for what I call a pet “lube, oil and filter.”
-To put it another way, we had Major placed under a general anesthetic so the vet could clean his teeth and work on repairing a couple of malfunctioning anal glands.
+To put it another way, we had him placed under a general anesthetic so the vet could clean his teeth and work on repairing a couple of malfunctioning anal glands.
 I know.

-Then, adding insult to injury, Major got neutered too.
+Then, adding insult to injury, the dog got neutered too.

 Of course, when my faithful pooch finally awoke in the recovery room, I blamed it all on the Honeybee.
 Heh.

-Ironically, when I got the final vet bill, I felt like I was the one who had been given the full lube, oil and filter treatment; the cost of the medication and services came to $653.
+Ironically, when I got the final vet bill, I felt like I was the one who had been given the full lube, oil and filter treatment; the cost of the medication and services was more than $1000.

-I shouldn’t really be so amazed; $13 billion was spent on vet care in 2010 alone.
+I guess I shouldn’t be amazed; pet owners spent $70 billion on vet care in 2018.

 Whether you own a dog or a cat, here are a few tips to help you keep the cost of their medical services manageable:

 Spay or neuter your pet.
 Pet experts say that “fixing” your pet helps prevent breast, uterine and testicular cancer and the corresponding future vet bills that would come with it.

 Take advantage of vet specials.
-Yep.
-Veterinarians run specials.
-Our vet was giving a 25-percent discount to anybody who booked a dental cleaning during the month of February.
+Oh, yes they do!
+Our vet was giving a 25% discount to anybody who booked a dental cleaning during the month.
 Many vet hospitals also offer package deals for very young and very old animals.

 Shop around.
 Believe it or not, my experience has found that vet charges for identical services can vary by as much as 300%.

 Give your pets plenty of exercise.
 Like us humans, pets that get regular exercise are naturally leaner, which helps them avoid orthopedic problems and other obesity-related disorders.